kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 6. Election results are somewhat complicated due to the presence of third-party candidates.
 I just ignored third parties, so everywhere I use a vote fraction, that's calculated as percentage of the two main vote shares.
 For example, the vote margin in Figure 1 below is found by: (GOP-DEM)/(GOP+DEM).
 Turnout is calculated as (GOP+DEM)/eligible voters.

-{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/National_vote_fraction.jpg" description="_Figure 1: 2016 US Presidential Election Results.
+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/National_vote_fraction.jpg" description="Figure 1: 2016 US Presidential Election Results.
 The colors in the image are scaled such that a county that voted 50-50 would appear white, while counties that voted in favor of Trump or Hillary are colored in red or blue, respectively.
-Click on the image to download a high-resolution version._" highres="https://christian-johnson.github.io/election-neural-net/plots/National_vote_fraction.tiff?raw=true" %}
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/National_vote_fraction.tiff?raw=true" %}

 Once all the data is loaded into a nice format (which takes a bit of work- that's the purpose of the function [load_data.py](https://github.com/christian-johnson/election-neural-net/blob/master/load_data.py)), we can create a neural net using a Python class called [MLPRegressor](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor) from the open-source package [Scikit-learn](http://scikit-learn.org/stable/index.html).
 This makes things very easy- the essential code is only a few lines: